dyhes/zulip/docs/production/email-gateway.md

 ## Polling setup

-1. Create an email account dedicated to Zulip's email gateway messages.
+1. Create an email account dedicated to Aloha's email gateway messages.
 We assume the address is of the form `username@example.com`.
 The email provider needs to support the standard model of delivering emails sent to